danimm/fd-coding-challenge/README.md

 ## Development

-During the test I have tried to follow good practices and I have left some comments to explain my intention when developing this functionality.
+During this challenge, I have tried to follow good practices and I have left some comments to explain my intention when developing this functionality.
 You will find it with the code ```*INFO*```.

-During the creation of components I usually follow an order (highly recommended) when structuring the files, but this may vary according to the criteria of the development team.
+On the creation of components I usually follow an order (highly recommended) when structuring the files, but this may vary according to the criteria of the development team.

 ## Vue files structure
 1. script tag (script setup whenever possible).